-The Advising/Counseling Center provides a variety of services to assist students in achieving their academic, vocational and personal goals.
-These services include interpretation of assessment scores and assistance with selection of a program of study, course placement, course selection and registration.
+The Advising/Counseling Center provides a variety of services to assist degreeseeking students in achieving their academic, vocational and personal goals.
+These services include interpretation of assessment scores and assistance with selection of a program of study, course placement, course selection and issues related to the registration process.
 The Center staff also assist students with a variety of issues and concerns affecting their educational success.
 The College encourages students with academic and/or personal concerns to meet with an academic counselor.
 Walk-in advising is available throughout the year at a variety of times.
 Call 617-228-2230 for information on the Advising/Counseling Center walk-in hours at the Charlestown Campus.
-Advising is also available on the Chelsea Campus.
-Call 617-228-2230 for information on advising at the Chelsea Campus.
+Advising is also available on the Chelsea Campus; call 617-228-3387 for more information.